Cocker Spaniel training and dog behaviour very often go hand in hand.

 It's about setting ground rules for your Cocker Spaniel (like we do for our kids) to help your pet understand his place in your pack and respect you as his leader.

-Alpha training is about establishing boundaries and building a strong, positive relationship with your dog.
-It's about helping your Cocker to become a respected and loved member of your family.
+Alpha training is now more about establishing boundaries and building a strong, positive relationship with your dog.
+It's about helping your Cocker become a respected and loved family member.

-If you find yourself having to toilet-train an adult Cocker Spaniel, you could be in for a very frustrating time.
+If you find yourself having to toilet-train an adult Cocker Spaniel, you could be in for a frustrating time.
+However, if you don't address this lapse in his toilet behaviour quickly, your dog will form the habit of peeing wherever he wants, and habits can be difficult to break!

-You will need to understand why the dog has suddenly begun having problems before treating the cause because he may have an underlying health issue.
+You must first understand why your dog has suddenly begun peeing or pooping indoors before you can treat the cause.
+For example, your dog may have an underlying health issue.

-Health issues aside, you need to take action; assuming your Cocker was previously house trained, now that their toilet habits are not up to the mark (no pun intended!).
+Health issues aside, you will need to take action now that their toilet habits are no longer up to the mark (no pun intended!).
+You must begin the toilet training process again from scratch.

-Be rigorous in your approach to his training to ensure your adult dog understands your house rules.
+Be rigorous and stick to it to ensure your adult dog understands your house rules.

-It may be more complicated than house-training a puppy, but it can be done with patience and consistency.
+It may be more complicated than house-training a puppy, but you can do it with patience and consistency.

 Here's how to toilet-train an adult dog.

-Giving your dog a place of his own can make all the difference to his feeling of security and can help with separation anxiety.
+Giving your dog a place of his own can make all the difference to his feeling of security; it can also help with separation anxiety.

-Crating your dog helps with toilet training because dogs don't like to foul in their own den - that's a bonus!
+Crating your dog can help with toilet training, too, because dogs don't like to foul in their den.

-And it's not too late; despite what they say, you can teach an old dog new tricks, or at least you can teach an older dog to use a crate, even if he's never experienced one before.
+And there is still time; despite what they say, you can teach an old dog new tricks, or at least you can teach an older dog to use a crate, even if he's never experienced one before.

 Whilst crate training a dog may be a little more complex than teaching a puppy to use his crate, you CAN do it!